ekapolc/ASR_classproject/scripts/README.md

 tar -xvzf AM.tar.gz
 ```

 This is a neural network model trained on Gowajee corpus.
 To give you a sense of how good the AM is.
 This was trained on data from 8 groups and test on a different group.
-The WER is ~40%
+The WER is ~40%.
+You should aim for a smaller group of tasks so that the WER can be around 10-20%.

 ## Step 1 - Creating L and G fst